FeSe2

 What is FeSe2 used for?

-Ferroselite (FeSe2) is used in photovoltaic research, battery electrode development, and semiconductor device fabrication.
+Ferroselite (FeSe2) is used in semiconductor research, materials science reference, and geological study.

 What is the band gap of FeSe2?